jklebe/Skin-lesion-internship/Classification/README.md

 # Skin-lesion Internship

 In this directory the code and other files for the classification task can be found.
 The code for the classification code presumes that the data (csv files with labels and directory with images) is one directory hierarchy higher than the code.
-For the segmentation task the paths to the csv file with labels, to the directory with images and to the directoy with masks can be entered to the terminal/shell/console.
+(While for the segmentation task the paths to the csv file with labels, to the directory with images and to the directoy with masks can be entered to the terminal/shell/console.)

 | File          | Content       |
 | ------------- |-------------|